gramener/gramex-guide/auth/README.md

     handler: SimpleAuth
     kwargs:
       session_expiry:
-        default: 4      # the default session expiry is set to 4 days
+        default: 4      # The default session expiry is set to 4 days
-        key: remember   # When ?remember= is submitted on login
+        key: remember   # When user logs in, check the value of ?remember=
-        values:         # if ?remember=...
+        values:         # Set session expiry based on the value of ?remember=
-          day: 1          # ...day, it expires in 1 day
+          day: 1          # If ?remember=day, session expires in 1 day
-          week: 7         # ...week, it expires in 7 days
+          week: 7         # If ?remember=week, session expires in 7 days
-          month: 31       # ...month, it expires in 31 days
+          month: 31       # If ?remember=month, session expires in 31 days
 ```

 <div class="example">